 General and administrative expenses primarily consist of personnel-related costs attributable to our executive, finance, and administrative personnel, legal, accounting and other professional services fees, other corporate expenses and allocated overhead.
-We have recently incurred additional expenses in expanding our operations and for our IPO, and will continue to incur additional expenses as a public company, including increased personnel, legal, insurance and accounting expenses, and the additional costs of achieving and maintaining compliance with Section 404 of the Sarbanes-Oxley Act and other regulations.
+We have recently incurred additional expenses in expanding our operations and for our initial public offering of common stock (the "IPO"), and will continue to incur additional expenses as a public company, including increased personnel, legal, insurance and accounting expenses, and the additional costs of achieving and maintaining compliance with Section 404 of the Sarbanes-Oxley Act and other regulations.